japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 .`MapStageSubmitted` Event Handling
 image::scheduler-handlemapstagesubmitted.png[align="center"]

-handleMapStageSubmitted xref:scheduler:DAGScheduler.adoc#getOrCreateShuffleMapStage[finds or creates a new `ShuffleMapStage`] for the input xref:rdd:ShuffleDependency.adoc[ShuffleDependency] and `jobId`.
+handleMapStageSubmitted scheduler:DAGScheduler.md#getOrCreateShuffleMapStage[finds or creates a new `ShuffleMapStage`] for the input rdd:ShuffleDependency.md[ShuffleDependency] and `jobId`.

-handleMapStageSubmitted creates an link:spark-scheduler-ActiveJob.adoc[ActiveJob] (with the input `jobId`, `callSite`, `listener` and `properties`, and the `ShuffleMapStage`).
+handleMapStageSubmitted creates an spark-scheduler-ActiveJob.md[ActiveJob] (with the input `jobId`, `callSite`, `listener` and `properties`, and the `ShuffleMapStage`).

-handleMapStageSubmitted xref:scheduler:DAGScheduler.adoc#clearCacheLocs[clears the internal cache of RDD partition locations].
+handleMapStageSubmitted scheduler:DAGScheduler.md#clearCacheLocs[clears the internal cache of RDD partition locations].

 CAUTION: FIXME Why is this clearing here so important?